7 Amazing Ways to Treat High Blood Pressure with Diet

 High blood pressure occurs when the pressure of blood moving through your arteries from your heart increases.
 If this increased pressure becomes chronic, it wears down your arteries, increasing your risk of stroke, coronary artery disease, heart attack, and diabetes.
 It can even damage your kidneys.

-The Centers for Disease Control refers to high blood pressures as “the silent killer” because there are usually no symptoms.
+The Centers for Disease Control refers to high blood pressure as “the silent killer” because there are usually no symptoms.
 Your blood pressure could be rising and rising and rising without your body alerting you that anything is wrong.
 Then, suddenly, you could have a heart attack or stroke.

 There are many reasons why you may have developed high blood pressure.
 Some of the risk factors include: